outsidedav/swift/apple_development.md

 <!--![Overview of elements of the {{site.data.keyword.cloud_notm}} Developer Experience](images/elements_of_devex.png "Overview of elements of the {{site.data.keyword.cloud_notm}} Developer Experience") <br> *Overview of elements of the {{site.data.keyword.cloud_notm}} Developer Experience*-->

-Each developer console provides starter kits relevant to that console's focus area, offering a consistent, intuitive workflow, and then enables you to create a working production-ready app in minutes.
+Each developer console provides Starter Kits relevant to that console's focus area, offering a consistent, intuitive workflow to create a working production-ready app in minutes.

 ## Creating Apps with Starter Kits
 {: #apps}